 I love the flavour of green stevia, and I regularly give visitors stevia leaves from my garden to taste.
 They often have the same look after tasting it: a combination of “Wow, that’s sweet” and “Hmmm, it doesn’t taste like sugar.”

 That’s because people tend to think of stevia as a diet product or a sugar replacement.
-Even though it is often marketed that way, green stevia is an herb with a wonderful flavor and a great many uses.
-If you are trying to kick a sugar addiction, stevia very well may help, but it should also be appreciated for the herbaceous, green, sweet flavor that is uniquely its own.
+Even though it is often marketed that way, the stevia plant is an herb with a wonderful flavour and a great many uses.
+If you are trying to kick a sugar addiction, stevia very well may help, but it should also be appreciated for the herbaceous, green, sweet flavour that is uniquely its own.